Digital-Business-Council/Interoperability-Framework/docs/einvoicinginteroperabilityframework.md

 The Council’s Interoperability Framework is based on the concept of standardising interconnections around what is called a ‘four corner model’.
 Similar models have emerged from the financial sector (for inter-bank interoperability), telecommunications sector (for global roaming) and are already being used in many countries for eInvoicing.
 In Australia, the superannuation sector (via Superstream) also uses a standardised form of the ‘four corner model’.

-Under this logical model, businesses can send messages :
+Under this logical model, businesses can send messages:

  - directly to each other by implementing their own Access Points (without intermediaries);
  - via a mutual 3rd party Access Point (3-corners); or
  - via two independent external service providers (4-corners).